You Should Know What a Will and a Lasting Power of Attorney (LPA) are

 Planning about the future and when you lose mental capacity can be quite daunting, and a lot of people would rather not do it.
 Even if it is an unnerving thought to not do anything and hope that nothing bad will happen, the situation would be unpleasant.
 Your health is going to be most likely high in your priorities, so it is important to plan for it now.
 In addition, lasting power of attorney (LPA) is just as helpful to you as a will is even if they are different.

 What is a Will?

-It is a document made legal to set fourth the wishes you have when it comes to your property and the care of your minor children.
-In order to widen the possibility of your wishes being carried out, you would want to write a will signed by you and your witnesses.
-In case your will is unable to meet the necessary standards, there is a chance that for your instructions to not be executed.
+It is a document made legal to set forth the wishes you have when it comes to your property and the care of your minor children.
+To widen the possibility of your wishes being carried out, you would want to write a will signed by you and your witnesses.
+In case your will is unable to meet the necessary standards, there is a chance for your instructions to not be executed.

 Some Reasons Why You Need a Will